The evolution of Carrot Cake from ‘war cake’ to ‘health food’,

 At 2:00 am, dreams of vegetarian food were punctuated by the last notes of an elongated guitar solo, as it echoed forth from the neighboring tavern.
 Dick Grasmick, an ambitious young cook, arose from his slumber and began preparing for his morning shift at the vegetarian restaurant in Astoria Oregon.
 Honing his skills to cater to the new crowd of health-minded diners, Dick was always in search of new, healthy ways to prepare their beloved vegetables.

 One evening, while dining with a friend’s family, Dick was presented with a slice of carrot cake to top off the meal.
-Dick recalls the aroma of the carrot cake was so delicious, he was immediately compelled to taste a bite.
-Knowing something this tempting was pure baker’s gold, Dick asked for the recipe.
+Dick recalls the aroma of the carrot cake was so delicious, he was immediately compelled to sink his fork into the soft frosting.
+Knowing something this tempting was pure baker’s gold, Dick begged for a hint of the recipe.
 Though a treasured family recipe may seldom be shared, his friend’s mother decided to entrust the secret to Dick’s care.
 As we will learn, he has proven a worthy guardian.
-To this day, Dick’s carrot cake with cream cheese topping remains one of his most popular baked goods.
-There is an extra secret, known to few, that elevate certain cuts of the carrot cake to even higher desirability, but before it is revealed, let us discover the origins of such carrot-containing confections.
+To this day, Dick’s carrot cake with cream cheese topping remains one of his most popular baked goods, and is only available at LifeSource, but there is an extra special secret, known only to a few, that elevates certain cuts of the carrot cake to even higher desirability.
+Before this secret is revealed, let us first ponder the origins of similar carrot-containing confections through the centuries.